 Co-Op Multiplayer: Built from the ground up to support it.
 Some bosses are so powerful or have so much HP that only teaming up with others (or possessing the best equipment, buffs, and memorizing their patterns) can deal enough damage to beat them.

-Intentional steps seem to have been taken to avert this for immigrating Minecraft players; the WASD controls map intuitively and the discard button is even in the same place.
+Intentional steps seem to have been taken to avert this for immigrating Minecraft players; the WASD controls map intuitively, and even the discard button is in the same place.

 There is the fact that destroying items and placing them are the same button but it depends on the item/tool held.

 ESC brings up the inventory and the option to quit or change teams, while the E key brings up the inventory in Minecraft, although fortunately, there's a control config, so you can map map the inventory to F, E, or whatever you want.

 Unfortunately for seasoned Minecraft players, Shift-clicking an item will put it in the inventory's Trash slot, permanently deleting any item already there, where in Minecraft it quickly transfers items between hotbar and inventory, and to and from containers.
 It's easy to delete several important items before realizing the mistake.

 Since 1.1, the control for throwing a held item (not in inventory) has been changed.